SciML/DiffEqDocs.jl/docs/src/tutorials/bvp_example.md

 #### `TwoPointBVProblem`

 Defining a similar problem as `TwoPointBVProblem` is shown in the following example.
-At the moment `MIRK4` is the only solver for `TwoPointBVProblem`s.
+Currently, `MIRK4` is the only solver for `TwoPointBVProblem`s.

 ```@example bvp
 function bc2!(residual, u, p, t) # u[1] is the beginning of the time span, and u[end] is the ending